 For many kids visiting Disney (and even some adults), the time spent hanging out at the pool is as important as anything they do at the parks.
 If pool time is the main attraction, the Yacht & Beach Clubs are going to hold a lot of appeal for you.
-It is generally recognized that the main pool complex shared by these resorts, known as Stormalong Bay, is the best pool on Disney property, and it is a huge part of the draw.
+It is generally recognized that the main pool complex shared by these resorts, known as Stormalong Bay, is the best pool on Disney property.
 It features a lazy river, a large pirate ship slide, a zero-entry pool with a sand bottom, grotto whirlpools, and a fantastic design.

 Does it matter which resort you pick?
-Personally, the experience is similar enough for me at the two properties that I tend to favor whichever one happens to be cheaper.
-In my personal experience, that tends to be the Yacht Club, but it obviously depends upon availability when you’re looking to go.
-In a vacuum, however, I tend to gravitate to the Beach Club, because I like that it’s a bit closer to Epcot.
+Personally, I find the experience is similar enough that I tend to favor whichever one happens to be cheaper.
+In my personal experience, that tends to be the Yacht Club, but that’s not a given.
+In a vacuum, I tend to gravitate to the Beach Club, because I like that it’s a bit closer to Epcot.
 Ultimately, however, I don’t find there to be a big enough difference to strongly recommend one over the other — they are both among the best resorts on Disney property.

 One other notable difference: the Yacht Club is dog friendly, the Beach Club is not, so if you’re bringing your dog, it’s going to have to be the Yacht Club (and you’re going to need to pay the extra $50/night pet cleaning fee).
 As a matter of fact, the Yacht Club is the only one of the Epcot resorts that permits pets.